findas-pty-ltd/BYFN-simple/chaincode/README.md

 # Chaincode

 This chaincode project aims to simulate a simple supply chain example.
 We explore how to store objects and some business logic on the ledger with this chaincode.
 We have also configured the chaincode to work with a mock stub.
-This means you will not have to run a hyperledger network to test you chaincodeing skills.
+This means you will not have to run a hyperledger network to test your chaincoding skills.

 # Key Files